A thorough guide on how to paint your kitchen cabinets; from preparing the cabinets to the tools you will need, and painting them.

 In the event that you need to take off the doors and drawers from your kitchen cabinets, having a power drill to hand will make light work of their removal.

-Using a power drill will also make it much easier to reinstall your cabinets once they’ve been painted, so you can get back to using your kitchen in no time!
+Using a cordless drill will also make it much easier to reinstall your cabinets once they’ve been painted, so you can get back to using your kitchen in no time!

-Although incredibly useful, a power drill is not an essential tool, and an alternative option would be to remove and reinstall your kitchen cabinets using your trusty old screwdriver.
+Although incredibly useful, a power drill is not an essential tool, and an alternative option would be to remove and reinstall your kitchen cabinets using your standard type of screwdriver.